 This woman in the mural suffered substantial water damage.
 The paint on her face and torso was either peeling or had fallen off completely.
 After scraping, sanding, and priming, I started painting her back to life.
 In order to match as closely as possible the original work, I used several photographs as a reference to repaint this woman – some new, some old.
 The black and white photograph of the woman is from a picture that was taken by the Providence Journal upon completion of the mural in 1947.
 And my hardhat – my hardhat was transformed into a work of art by the famous Artist Bonnie Lee Turner!

 After repainting the figures back into the mural, Richard Pawlak and I repainted the water damaged areas of the sky.
 We matched the muted greenish-blue sky and brownish-orange clouds, then topped it with a glaze to mimic the original work.
 After that we went up to the very top of the dome, and restored the gold that surrounds the oculus.
-You can see that area in the above picture.
-There were also gold medallions that needed work, along with green backing panels, and dark brown molding.
+You can see a portion of that area in the picture below.
+There were also gold medallions that needed work, along with the green backing panels, and the dark brown molding.

 In spite of the climb, the planks, the high humidity, and the swaying scaffolding, Richard Pawlak and I accomplished our mission: We removed the peeling paint, prepared the damaged areas, then painted the missing pieces back into this historic mural.
 We were able to match exactly the original artist’s muted color palette and staccato brush work, and for the most part, the mural has now been restored to its former glory.
 It was quite an adventure!

 The last thing an Artist does is to add their signature to a work of art.
 This is me signing my name after Richard signed his.
+Our signatures are on a structural landing about half way up in the Dome.
 I think our signatures make the building more valuable….